Mathuv/guides-django/README.rst

 Community Support
 =================

 I am a believer in the community creating things together.
 If you are reading through anything I have written here and find that it is incorrect, outdated or lacking in proper documentation, please feel free to create an issue or fork this repo and make a PR.

+Just want to rach out to the following for contributing.
+Thank you!

+`@bdub`_

 .. _django starter: https://github.com/tkjone/django-starter
 .. _django wagtail starter: https://github.com/tkjone/django-wagtail-starter